Please note that information on deadline and on the electronic submission will be opened at the beginning of 2019.

 Not more than one-level section headings should be used.
 Example:

 A bibliographical list of all, and only, cited references should be placed at the end of the paper under the heading “Bibliography”.
 Entries to the list appear in alphabetical order corresponding to the following format: Surname, Name (Year of Publication), etc.

 A bibliographical list of all cited references should be placed at the end of the paper under the heading Literature or Literatur.
 It should begin with the author’s last name, first name and followed by the year of publication, exactly according to the following style:

-Linke, Angelika, Nussbaumer, Markus, and Portmann, Paul 31994 Studienbuch Linguistik, Tübingen: Niemeyer.
+Linke, Angelika; Nussbaumer, Markus; Portmann, Paul (31994) Studienbuch Linguistik, Tübingen: Niemeyer.

-Authors will not receive proofs.
-There is no possibility for making corrections after submission.
-Contributions with serious formal or technical faults will be refused.
+Authors will not receive any proofs.
+No corrections can be made after submission.
+Contributions with serious formal or technical flaws will be refused.